 Thank you for expressing interest in becoming part of the Temple Emanuel Community!
-We are a diverse and vibrant congregation consisting of 550 families.
-Rabbi Robert Goldstein and Cantor Idan Irelander provide our Spiritual and Musical Leadership.
+We are a diverse and vibrant congregation consisting of 465 families.
+Rabbi Max Chaiken and Cantor Idan Irelander provide our Spiritual and Musical Leadership.

 Please contact our Executive Director, Maureen Chapman, at 978.470.1356 for more information and a prospective member packet which includes a newsletter, calendar of upcoming events, schedule of services and school brochures.
 You can also download our Membership Registration Form and Dues Policy for more information.